Tax deductible contributions to superannuation

 To claim a tax deduction, you will need to notify your super fund of your intent to do so.
 If you bring this to our attention we can assist with documentation when preparing your income tax return.

-You must notify your super fund by the earlier of either the day you lodge your tax return for the 2017-18 financial year in which you made the personal contributions or the end of the next income year (30 June 2019 for the 2017-18 financial year).
+You must notify your super fund by the earlier of either the day you lodge your tax return for the financial year in which you made the personal contributions or the end of the next income year (for example 30 June 2019 for the 2017-18 financial year).

-A financial planner from Knight Financial Advisers (AFSL 438631 of which Porters CA is a Corporate Authorised Representative No. 1254496), can help you explore your options for contributions, investments and more.
+A financial planner from Knight Financial Advisers can help you explore your options for contributions, investments and more.
 Contact us to book an appointment.